-In a recent New Yorker story, Joshua Davis wrote a story on Bitcoin, the crypto-currency that has ignited the imaginations of the technorati and led to a rush of media coverage.
+In a recent issue of the New Yorker , Joshua Davis wrote a story about Bitcoin, the crypto-currency that has ignited the imaginations of the technorati and led to a rush of media coverage.
 But this is no usual magazine feature.
 Not only does Davis, a marvelous writer whose work I've long admired, offer a primer on Bitcoin--what it is, how it works, why it’s important--he sets off on a journey to find its mysterious, secrecy-obsessed inventor, who goes by the name Satoshi Nakamoto.
 I think the man he found at the end of his search is the wrong guy.
 And by transparently sharing my own process for tracking Bitcoin's elusive inventor, I will show how a stream of stunning coincidences can end up pointing to not one, but three potential candidates.

 What The Hell's A Bitcoin?

 // Bitcoins are a decentralized virtual currency that rely on public-key cryptography.
 If you buy something with a Bitcoin you're simply transmitting a symbolic token stamped with a complex number that transfers ownership to someone else.
 Unlike traditional banking, which keeps customer information private, Bitcoin transactions are transparent so the "market" knows when a bitcoin is spent but not the owner's identity.
 Money supply is increased by users who "mine" bitcoins by dedicating computer processing power to the Bitcoin network.
 Bitcoins are not regulated by any government or bank, and the currency has seeped into criminal activities.
 As a result, legislators are threatening crackdowns, and some claim it is a vast scam.

 For more, watch this.